JuVerbeke/JuVerbeke/README.md

 <h2>About me</h2>

 - I'm a software developper from Lyon, France
-- I work mainly on backend projects using Java with Spring Boot
+- I work mainly on backend projects using Java or Kotlin with Spring Boot
 - I’m interested in web development, DIY Arduino projects, music and tennis.
 - I’m looking to collaborate on open source project